A Regular Epic Final Battle: Continuation

 On June 12, 2024, Warner Bros.
 Discovery announced that a new Regular Show series had been greenlit for two seasons, with Quintel returning as showrunner.
 On September 30, 2024, Mark Hamill confirmed that he would reprise his role as Skips.
 On October 11, 2024, an intern job was listed on the Warner Bros.
 Discovery website, revealing the show's working title to be "Regular Show: Lost Tapes".
 On November 19, 2024, William Salyers revealed via his Instagram that he had returned to Cartoon Network Studios (now located within Warner Bros.
 Animation Studios) to record for the series, reprising his role as Rigby.
 Later in the same month, Janie Haddad confirmed that she had recorded lines for the series, reprising her role as Margaret.

 Cultural references

+The episode's ending montage features the song "Heroes" by David Bowie (pictured in 1978) as a tribute to the late musician.

 "Heroes" by David Bowie is played during the montage at the end of the third part.
-This also served as a tribute to him as he had died about year prior to the episode's release.
+This also served as a tribute to him as he had died about one year prior to the episode's release.

 During the fight scene between Pops and Anti-Pops towards the end of Part 2, many fourth wall breaks occur, one of which being Pops interacting with himself from the Regular Show pilot short "The Naive Man from Lolliland."